Top 10 Things to do in Omaha This Weekend

 KOBE STEAKHOUSE OF JAPAN

-Kobe Steakhouse of japan is an authentic Japanese steak house offering the best in Japanese cuisine along with amazing cuts of meat.
-From their steak and fish to their iconic Kobe beef steaks anything on their menu will surely satisfy you.
+Kobe Steakhouse of Japan is an authentic Japanese steak house offering the best cuisine along with amazing cuts of meat.
+From their steak and fish to their iconic Kobe beef steaks, anything on their menu will surely satisfy you.

 16801 Burke St Omaha, Nebraska 68118